WOEIP/truck-tracker-backend/README.md

 - [`convict`](https://github.com/mozilla/node-convict#readme): schema derived config management tool, configuration parameters can be specified via `.json` files, environment variables and via command-line arguments
 - [`nodemon`](https://github.com/remy/nodemon#nodemon): nodemon will watch the files in the directory in which nodemon was started, and if any files change, nodemon will automatically restart your node application.
 - [`kenx`](http://knexjs.org) : SQL query builder, allows for the usage of a javascript api to write SQL queries
+  - [`objection`](http://vincit.github.io/objection.js/): Object relation mapper (ORM) that sits on top of Knex, introduces the concept of Models

 ### Testing
 - [`ava`](https://github.com/avajs/ava#readme): Test runner with built-in assertions